-The following section is a summary by year of statutory changes that have been enacted by the Legislature since 2015.
+The following section is a summary by year of statutory changes that have been enacted by the Legislature since 2016.
+There were no changes enacted in 2022.

 Laws 2021, Chapter 407 suspends the administrative cap established in A.R.S. § 49-1015 for FY 2021 and authorizes DEQ to transfer up to \$6.5 million from the UST Revolving Fund for administrative expenses and for sewage remediation.